dwillis/command-line-umd/tutorial/README.md

 Note that `tutorial` doesn't begin with a `/`, it's a *relative path*, that is, relative to the directory we were in when we ran the command, i.e. the *working directory*.

+On many systems, you'll likely see the *command prompt*, the text at the beginning of each line where you enter commands change to reflect your current directory.
+This is fully customizable, and something that people who use the shell a lot spend a lot of time tweaking.

 We can see the contents of this directory, again using:

 ```